From Detection to Pattern Recognition: Designing AI That Helps Experts Investigate

 This development phase was about more than just adding clickable elements - it was about creating a natural flow from identifying problems to investigating them, making each piece of data a starting point for action.

-PHASE 3 • JUL TO NOV.
+PHASE 3 • APR TO JUL.
 2024

 Refining Check Actions and Feedback